|Honors Program Faculty

 Dr. Dave Arnott

-Dave Arnott is a professor of strategic management in the college of business at Dallas Baptist University.
+Dave Arnott is a professor of strategic management and economics in the College of Business at Dallas Baptist University.
 His Ph.D. is from the University of Texas at Arlington.
 Dr. Arnott’s dissertation studied the stock market effect of U.S. – Russian joint ventures.
-He teaches many management courses including Professional Sports Management.

-He’s a retired marathoner and he once rode his bicycle across the United States.
-He lives near Midlothian, TX with his wife Cynde.
+He is a retired marathoner, and he once rode his bicycle across the United States.
+He lives near Midlothian, Texas with his wife Ginger.

 Dr. Richard Baca

 Richard Baca was accepted at age sixteen by The Juilliard School in New York City.
 After receiving Bachelor of Music and Master of Science degrees from Juilliard, he was awarded a Fulbright Grant to study in Rome, Italy.
 Subsequently, he earned the Doctor of Musical Arts degree from The Peabody Institute of Johns Hopkins University in Baltimore, Maryland.